Should You Accept the CAD’s Settlement Offer or Go to the ARB Hearing?

 Conclusion

 In Summary, if the informal offer is good enough, accepting it may be wise.
-Without strong evidence to justify your value reduction, the district apraiser's evidence will prevail.
+Without strong evidence to justify your value reduction, the district appraiser’s evidence will prevail.
 This is not to say that you should never go to the ARB.
-Our advise is to weigh your evidence and then decide.
+Our advice is to weigh your evidence and then decide.
 There are enough instances where homeowners have obtained better reductions at the ARB by presenting justifiable evidences.

 About the Authors